Proposed changes to the National Animal Identification and Tracing Act and regulations

 Making your submission

-Complete the submissions template and email your feedback on the proposals by 5pm on 19 December 2018 to NAITsubs2018@mpi.govt.nz
+People were invited to complete the submissions template and email their feedback on the proposals by 5pm on 19 December 2018 to NAITsubs2018@mpi.govt.nz

 - Submission template [PDF, 341 KB]

 Note: The form must be completed in Adobe Reader.
 It will not work if completed in a web browser.